BetterBuiltFool/event_handler/README.md

 ```

 In this example, pressing the "o" key will activate both functions, even though func2 asks for Ctrl+Z.

+If you are registering binds in multiple files, it may not always be obvious where your binds are being first called.
+You'll need to follow the chain of imports to figure it out.
+Alternatively, you can load a keymap file, which will guarantee control over your bindings.

 Key Listeners also work with classes and methods, following similar syntax as the Event Manager.